top of page

 What Buyers and Manufacturers Can Expect in 2025

-Despite the promising mid-May restart, industry professionals should prepare for a phased return to normal supply conditions.
+Despite the promising mid-May restart, a phased return to normal supply conditions is expected.
 The rebuilding of stock across global markets will take time, and suppliers will likely prioritize strategic customers and existing contracts first.

 Key Takeaways for Manufacturers and Procurement Teams: